Bauxite

 Bauxite (/ˈbɔːksaɪt/) is a sedimentary rock with a relatively high aluminium content.
 It is the world's main source of aluminium and gallium.
 Bauxite consists mostly of the aluminium minerals gibbsite (Al(OH)3), boehmite (γ-AlO(OH)), and diaspore (α-AlO(OH)), mixed with the two iron oxides goethite (FeO(OH)) and hematite (Fe2O3), the aluminium clay mineral kaolinite (Al2Si2O5(OH)4) and small amounts of anatase (TiO2) and ilmenite (FeTiO3 or FeO*TiO2).

 Bauxite appears dull in luster and is reddish-brown, white, or tan.

-In 1821, the French geologist Pierre Berthier discovered bauxite near the village of Les Baux in Provence, southern France.
+The origin of the name stems from its discovery in 1821 by the French geologist Pierre Berthier near the village of Les Baux in Provence, Southern France.